Real Time Ultrasound

 Castlereagh Physio patients with lower back pain can access this device to retrain their core stability successfully.
 Once this has been achieved we can advise you of the most appropriate form of exercise to maintain the strength of the stabilising muscles.
 This appliance is a valuable asset for back physiotherapy treatments.

-We recently created space for a rehab exercise area which is used for 1:1 strengthening programs and small group exercise/pilates classes.
+We recently created space for a rehab exercise area which is used for 1:1 strengthening programs and small group exercise/Clinical Pilates classes.
 Equipment available includes:

 - Torque F9 pulley strength trainer

 - Swiss ball